-- Note: This is now updated to “Inaros” Update 18.13 Content Patch.
+- Note: This page is now updated to “The Silver Grove” Update 19 Content Patch.
 This guide may contain some outdated information very soon as lot of things can change with every patch!
 I’ll try my best to correct the information as long as I’m still playing the game.

 - The official Warframe-Wiki is always a highly recommended read, as many mechanics and items are not well-explained within the game (you may always consult the “Codex” in your Ship first to get a rough idea.
 While the information in the Wiki may not always be 100% correct, it still is a staple to make informed decisions in-game and save you a lot of time and effort.
 A big plus also is that the Wiki usually gets the newest info much quicker due to many people constantly adding stuff.

 - I also highly recommend checking out the Warframe Selection Guide I just added recently.
 It gives you a good overview on all Warframes currently available in the game.

 - For up-to-date discussion topics on new events and goodies, visit the Warframe Reddit page.

 Have fun reading and share a comment if you liked this article.
 I would appreciate some feedback for my time invested. 🙂

 The first log-in / Log-in rewards

 Logging into the game is tied to reward that is given out once per day.
 Rewards can be rather lousy, ranging from meager credit or XP boosts to a nice but rare 75% “Platinum” (in-game currency) discount which can be a good trade if you want to invest a little money and save yourself some time-intensive grinding in the future.
 Consecutive logins can also net you very rare rewards like blueprints or items which usually can only be acquired via the item shop or by using real money.
 So even if you don´t play: make sure to login often as it might turn out in your favor.
 The servers reset at midnight (CET -2) so you basically can grab 2 logins in quick succession if you feel like it.